 Are there any fees payable by me?

-Investors do not pay any fees for participating in the Loan Requests or for using the platform.
-What you see is what you get.
-All interest rates quoted on our platform are on a net basis and fully payable to the investors.
+Investors do not pay any fees for participating in the Funding Requests or for using the platform.
+However, a service fee of 15% will be levied on interest, factoring fees and any other fees earned by investors.
+All interest rates quoted on our platform are on a gross basis and payable to the investors to after deducting the service fee.
 There may be a small transactional fee imposed by the bank when withdrawals are made.